RSC-Labs/medusa-documents/README.md

 3. Run migrations, e.g. `npx medusa migrations run` (see: https://docs.medusajs.com/development/entities/migrations/overview) as plugin uses new tables.

+### INFO: This plugin is still under heavy development so please also remember to run migrations after every update!

 ## Getting started

 After installation of a plugin, you will see new option on the sidebar named `Documents`.
 This will lead you to such view: